Mastercard/bundle-client-reference-app/README.md

 * [Using OAuth 1.0a to Access Mastercard APIs](https://developer.mastercard.com/platform/documentation/using-oauth-1a-to-access-mastercard-apis/)

 ## Usage <a name="usage"></a>

 ### Prerequisites <a name="prerequisites"></a>
 * [Mastercard Developers Account](https://developer.mastercard.com/dashboard) with access to "MastercardON" API
 * A text editor or IDE
 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [Apache Maven 3.3+](https://maven.apache.org/download.cgi)

+### Access to sandbox <a name="Access to sandbox"></a>
+The Sandbox environment allows you to experiment with the API using a reference application prior to formal onboarding and adoption of the CPE API.

-### Configuration <a name="configuration"></a>
+### Onboarding <a name="Onboarding"></a> and Configuration <a name="configuration"></a>

 * Clone the project - git clone https://github.com/Mastercard/bundle-client-ref.git.
-* Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
+* Sign up to create a [Mastercard Developers account](https://developer.mastercard.com/account/sign-up).
+In case you already have an account, login and follow the below steps.
-* Create new project and add MastercardON API to your project.
+* Create a new project in your account and add MastercardON API to your project.
-* Configure project and download signing key.
+* Configure project and download your sandbox signing keys.
 It will download a zip file.
-* Unzip the downloaded key and select .p12 file from zip and copy it to src/main/resources in the project folder.
+* Unzip the downloaded key and select .p12 file(certificate) from zip and copy it to src/main/resources in the project folder.
 * Open `${project.basedir}/src/main/resources/application.properties` and configure the below parameters.

      >**mastercard.bundle.client.api.base.path=https://sandbox.api.mastercard.com**, it is a static field, for making the API calls.